TopoXLab/GPU_ECC_SoCG2022/README.md

 * --input_name:   Path to a single file in single mode or a directory containing files in batch mode.
 * --output_name:  Path to a single flie in single mode or a directory in batch mode.
 In case of batch mode, the output file will have the same name as input file.
-* -- height:      Height of the input file.
+* --height:       Height of the input file.
 In case of batch mode, same height is assumed for every file under the directory.
 * --width:        Width of the input file.
 In case of batch mode, same width is assumed for every file under the directory.
+* --depth:        Depth of the input file.
+In case of 2D file, set depth to 0.
 </pre>